alceu-frigeri/pkginfograb/README.md

 ## Change log
 * Version 1.2 (this)
     - a bit of expansion control
-    - new commands to set package's info and call \ProvidesExplPackage or \ProvidesExplClass after them
+    - new commands to set package's info and call \ProvidesExplPackage or \ProvidesExplClass

 * Version 1.1
     - collecting the list of packages settled and a command to map over them.